12 Fun Cleaning Motivation Tricks to Make Your House Look Amazing

 Especially ones that smell good!
 Something about cleaning with products that make your house smell fresh and clean is especially inspiring.

 It’s also good to keep all your cleaning products together so they’re readily available.
 This handy caddy is a great place to store your supplies.
 You can just grab it and go.

 If you want to really help your house smell great, light a candle or use an essential oil diffuser.
-Here are 10 pretty ones to add function and home decor, all in one!
+Here are 10 pretty ones to add function AND beauty to your home decor!

 7. Turn off distractions